VzxPLnHqr/nixos-airgapped/README.md

 Please do your own research and be sure that this level of (imperfect!) "airgapping" is sufficient for your needs.
 It may not be.

 ### Testing in a VM
+If you are on NixOS, you can test things out in a virtual machine:
+1. clone this repo and `cd` into it
 1. build the vm: `$ nixos-rebuild build-vm --flake .#nixos-airgapped`
 2. run the vm: `$ ./result/bin/run-nixos-vm`